 Annuity payments are not subject to mandatory federal income tax withholding.
-You may elect that withholding not apply to your annuity payments, but if you do nothing, federal income tax will be withheld as if you are married claiming three withholding allowances.
+You may elect that federal income taxes not be withheld from your annuity payments, but if you do nothing, federal income tax will be withheld as if you are married claiming three withholding allowances.
 You cannot roll over annuity payments to an IRA or other eligible retirement plan.
 The election to waive withholding is included with the benefit application that must be completed when you elect your annuity option.